 Pruning Cannabis during vegetative stage.

-Pruning and training are common usages.
+Pruning cannabis and training cannabis are common usages.
 Tomato growers pinch out side shoots, giant pumpkin aficionados remove all but one flower.
-Cannabis growers too have their own preferences for optimising their marijuana bud potential.
+Cannabis growers too have their own preferences for optimizing their marijuana bud potential.

 - always use secateurs or sharp knife to avoid bruising